 travelers.
 This is an important distinction to make as in many relationship oriented

 countries families travel in large groups and would not stay at a guest house.
 Instead, they would book two or more rooms in a hotel, expecting to have a social experience amongst themselves.
 International independent single and couple travelers expect the opposite: The chance to meet and socialize with other guests and with the owner and staff.
 Guest house owners that understand this make sure that there is a great social atmosphere and help it be a really positive one by joining in the socializing as appropriate.

 - Staff are managed well, treated like family, and paid well.
 This results in the staff, and not just the owner, being friendly with guests.

-- Staff have a clear and professional system for doing their jobs.
-They are clearly trained and empowered to feel part of the success of the guesthouse.
+- Staff have a clear and professional system for doing their jobs (online bookings for example).
+They are clearly trained and empowered to feel part of the success of the guest house.

-- The owner and staff are culturally adept and adaptable, meeting the needs of different traveler profiles.
+- The owner and staff are culturally adept and adaptable to meet the needs of different traveler profiles.

 - The owner and staff have good problem solving skills.